stommeras/noroff-assignment-api/docs/trivia.md

 ## Protected Endpoints

-Protected endpoints require the Bearer Token Authorization header with the API key as value.
+Protected endpoints require the X-API-Key header with the API key as value.

 ### 🔒 Trivia Users `POST /trivia`